viet34tqc/notebook/technical-terms.md

 However, the best recomandation is to use web hosting's nameserver or third-party nameservers like Cloudflare

-The important thing to remember is this:
+The important thing to remember is:

 If you change your domain's nameservers away from the default nameservers at your domain registrar, you'll control your domain's DNS records at **your nameserver provider**, **not** your domain registrar

 ### DNS record types

-- A Record: point a domain (or subdomain) to an IP address
+- `A` Record: points a domain (or subdomain) to an IP address
-- CNAME Record (Canonical name record): points a domain to another domain.
+- `CNAME` Record (Canonical name record): points a domain to another domain.
 This is used when a site has subdomains, such as shop.myblog.com or donations.myblog.com.
 These are subdomains of myblog.com.
 Let’s say that each of these subdomains has a CNAME record containing the value “myblog.com.”
 Since the DNS is looking for an IP address, when the CNAME record is accessed, a further lookup is carried out at myblog.com (as this is the value contained in the CNAME file).
 It will then return the IP address stored in myblog.com’s A record.
 This means that these subdomains are aliases of the main domain, and the canonical name (or true name) of these subdomains is actually 'myblog.com'
-- MX Record: point email to a particular mail server.
+- `MX` Record: point email to a particular mail server.
 Like a CNAME, MX Entries must point to a domain and never point directly to an IP address.

 ## CSRF and XSS